kcrwfrd/kcrwfrd.github.io/source/resume/index.markdown

 comments: false
 sharing: false
 footer: false
+sidebar: collapse
 ---

 kvcrawford [at] gmail [dot] com

 ## Objective
-To work on a team with a product-driven culture, where passion makes the work fun.
+To work on a healthy team with a product-driven culture, where passion makes the work fun.

+## Skillset
+* Javascript, Coffeescript, Python, PHP
+* AngularJS, Backbone.js, Flux, React, Node.js
+* Test-Driven Development (TDD)
+* Automated front-end build systems (Gulp, Grunt, Browserify, etc.)
+* RESTful API design and consumption
+* CSS and its various preprocessors (Sass, LESS, etc.)
+* Firmly rooted in a strong desire for optimal user experience.

 ## Experience

 ### [Shift.com](http://shift.com)
-__Sr.
-Front-End Engineer__, September 2014 - Present
-__Front-End Engineer__, March 2014 - September 2014
+__Front-End Engineer__, March 2014 - May 2015

 Shift provides enterprise-level marketing software for managing, analyzing, and optimizing advertising campaigns on social media.

-Shortly after joining, I helped rewrite their flagship product, the Facebook Media Manager.
-The app is a "fat-client" SPA built on Angular, with our own backend middle layer, interfacing with the Facebook Ads API.
+Shortly after joining, I helped rewrite their flagship product, the Facebook Media Manager (FMM).
+It is a "fat-client" single-page application built on Angular, with a Python-driven middle layer, interfacing with the Facebook Marketing API.

-After its initial release, I took over as the project's front-end lead for its continued maintenance and development of new features.
-My role is to solve architectural challenges, oversee development by team members, and help develop the app by an agile and test-driven development methodology.
+In the face of a sudden exodus of front-end talent, I took charge and successfully on-boarded a new team of re-assigned back-end engineers and new hires.
+At the time of my leaving, I was the only developer to have worked on the codebase from its beginning.

+FMM would come to serve as a strong asset in consideration for Shift's $50M acquisition by [Brand Networks](https://bn.co/) in May, 2015.

 ### Chirp
-__UI Engineer__, October 2013 - February 2014
+__Software Engineer__, October 2013 - February 2014

-Chirp is a mobile social messaging app, and I was responsible for the development of its web interface.
-I built a Single Page Application on AngularJS, loosely coupled with a Node.js middle layer.
-All views, templating, and UI logic are solely the concern of the client-side AngularJS layer, and are automatically compiled with a Grunt-based build process.
-The Node.js layer is responsible for authentication and session management, and provides a RESTful JSON API that wraps a separate back-end API, which also serves the mobile client.
+Chirp was a mobile social messaging app, and I was responsible for the development of its web interface.
+I built a single-page application on AngularJS, loosely coupled with a Node.js middle layer that would serve to wrap—and eventually replace—a prototyped backend API with a new, RESTful API.

-In addition, I developed a custom analytics dashboard for business intelligence purposes, using the Google Charts API.

 ### [Gunn/Jerkens Marketing &amp; Communications](http://gunnjerkens.com/)
-__Lead Front-End Web Developer__, January 2012 - October 2013
+__Lead Web Developer__, January 2012 - October 2013
-__Front-End Web Developer__, June 2011 - December 2011
+__Web Developer__, June 2011 - December 2011

 * Developed CMS-driven B2C websites for clients, typically from the homebuilding industry.
 * Built and lead development team.

 ### Epraxa
-__Front-End Web Developer__, February 2009 - June 2011
+__Web Developer__, February 2009 - June 2011
 __Jr.
-Front-End Web Developer__, June 2007 - February 2009
+Web Developer__, June 2007 - February 2009

 * Subcontracted with ad agencies to develop their website projects.